sagemath/trac_to_gh/Issue 1596.md

 # Issue 1596: preparser hangs if line starts with ...

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1596

 Original creator: wjp